Sportswear (fashion): 1920s

 While 1920s Paris designers offered haute couture designs that could be considered sportswear, it was typically not their design focus.
 A notable exception was the tennis player Jane Régny (the pseudonym of Madame Balouzet Tillard de Tigny), who opened a couture house specialising in clothing for sport and travel.
 Another famous tennis player, Suzanne Lenglen, was director of the sportswear department at Jean Patou.
 In contrast to the flexibility of American sportswear, these expensive couture garments were typically prescribed for very specific circumstances.
 Many couturiers began designing clothing that, whilst suitable for sport, could be worn in a wider range of contexts.
 Coco Chanel, who promoted her own active, financially independent lifestyle through relaxed jersey suits and uncluttered dresses, became famous for clothes of "the sports type."
 In 1926 Harper's Bazaar reported upon Chanel's sporty garments, noting the absence of equivalent apparel from New York fashion presentations.
 However, Martin has noted that while Chanel was undeniably important and influential, her work was always based on couture construction rather than the easy-wear nature of American sportswear.

 As more generic, versatile sportswear became more prominent in the Paris collections, the press increasingly promoted the wearing of such garments in an everyday context.
 By the mid-1920s, American advertisers also began actively pushing the idea that sporty clothing was just as appropriate for regular daywear as it was for active pursuits, presenting it as the epitome of modernity and the American ideal.
-One advertisement put out by Abercrombie & Fitch in Vogue in 1929 suggested that while men might admire a girl in an glamorous evening gown, they would be less intimidated by her approachable, friendly appearance in good-quality sportswear.
+One advertisement put out by Abercrombie & Fitch in Vogue in 1929 suggested that while men might admire a girl in a glamorous evening gown, they would be less intimidated by her approachable, friendly appearance in good-quality sportswear.
 Sportswear was also presented as an accessible version of resort wear, a term for the luxurious travelling clothing and holiday wear worn by those who could afford a leisurely lifestyle with multiple vacations, such as cruises, yachting, and skiing.
 Affordable, well-designed all-American sportswear was presented as a way of enabling a less wealthy customer to feel part of that same lifestyle.
 However, at first, American apparel firms mostly copied French styles.